dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 We are now shifting from a static to a dynamic application delivery model.

 Here, AI assembles applications just in time, tailored to the user's instantaneous needs.
 Our blockchain makes programming less complex, so in some cases the AI can do that programming in real-time.
-By complete accident, the API for our blockchain is exactly the API OpenAI has chosen for letting GPT4 make API calls, meaning we can integrate AI with no translation.
+By complete accident, the API for our blockchain is exactly the API OpenAI has chosen for letting GPT4 make API calls, meaning we can integrate AI seamlessly.
 In response, we have named our blockchain framework Artifact, as it is that which the AI leaves behind.

 If a program is both delivered and coded in natural language, this reduces the distance between developers and users, letting users more directly engage with the system without the usual hindrance of the software industry.

 ## Changes to the application delivery model

-Just-In-Time AI assembled applications - hereby refered to as 'Jitters' - are delivered in a single application, where user interaction is by natural language discourse with an AI assistant.
+Just-In-Time AI assembled applications - hereby refered to as 'Jitters' - are delivered through a single user interface, where user interaction is by natural language discourse with an AI assistant.
-The single application is called Dreamcatcher, and the AI assistant is called HAL.
+The single user interface is called Dreamcatcher, and the AI assistant is called HAL.

 Jitter delivery differs from conventional delivery as follows:

-**From applications to components** A single application that dynamically adapts empowers users to continuously tailor systems to their needs by composition, which encourages Jitter components to be modular and compatible.
+**From applications to components** A single user interface that continuously adapts allows users to tailor systems to their needs through composition, encouraging Jitter components to be modular and compatible.

-**Real-time lifecycle** A single application with just in time composition allows enhancements to Jitters to be enjoyed within seconds, instead of months, and to be integrated continously rather than via separate update processes and release cycles for each application
+**Real-time lifecycle** Just-In-Time composition allows enhancements to Jitters to be enjoyed within seconds, instead of months, and to be integrated continously rather than via separate update processes and release cycles for each application

-**Unification of Delivery** A single delivery conduit supersedes the need for a conventional app store, as HAL scours for necessary components on-the-fly.
+**Unification of Delivery** Just-In-Time delivery removes the need for a conventional app store, as HAL scours for necessary components in real-time.
 A single billing arrangement can be made with the user, as well as a single authentication challenge, giving the user complete control of all data and AI interactions.

-**3 box UI** The Dreamcatcher is presented with only three windows: chat input, chat history, and a stateboard.
+**Three Box UI** The Dreamcatcher is presented with only three windows: chat input, chat history, and a stateboard.
 The dynamic AI controlled rendering of the stateboard ensures optimal data presentation, adapting in real-time to user interactions.

 An example of this interface design taken from Palantir is shown here: